Things to See and Do in Cantabria

 Centro Botín - Arts & Cultural Centre

-Designed by the architect Renzo Piano, this spectacular modern building sits in an enviable position on the quay near the ferry port in Santander.
+Designed by the architect Renzo Piano, this spectacular modern building sits in an enviable position on the quay near the ferry port in Santander and has lifted the image of the city's seafront.
 Opened in 2017, it has the most splendid views of the bay and is backed by the lovely 'Jardines de Pereda'.

 With permanent and temporary art exhibitions, musical events and other cultural activities in the stunning auditorium, it is well worth a visit.